What is Progressive Overload?

 Your selected Athlete Type is the second main goal used by XATA in setting your training plan.
 Your Athlete Type is what XATA uses to periodize (or adjust the type of training) you do in order to reach your goals.
 By adjusting your Athlete Type as needed, you can adjust the specificity of your training and have it become more and more specific to your training goal the closer you are to your Target Event Date (see below).

 You can actively manage your Athlete Type and change it at any time to accommodate the differing demands of your targeted races.
 For example, if early in the season you are planning on longer road races that have a Focus of Climber or GC Specialist but a month or so later, you plan on racing crits for example, set your Athlete Type and Target Event Date to get a more Climber/GC Specialist focus before your longer road races and then switch to Pursuiter or Puncheur to get a more crit-oriented Focus.
 Making these changes, you’ll get updated training targets together with recommended workouts you can do that will prepare you for these races.
+Changing your athlete type can be performed via the “Goals and Settings” menu on the My Fitness page.

 Training Goals – Target Event Date